 Itchy Scalp?
 Try These 5 Steps Now

-With the cold winds of winter comes dry, itchy skin – and, for many of us, a dry, itchy scalp, too.
+With the cold winds of winter or the dry, blazing summer heat comes dry, itchy skin – and, for many of us, a dry, itchy scalp, too.

 As embarrassing as it may feel to deal with a little dandruff on your shoulder, it’s a super common problem – and there’s plenty you can do to address it.

 According to dermatologist Fayne Frey, almost everyone “experiences dandruff at some point in their lives — usually individuals from adolescence to about age 50, when the sebaceous glands are most active.”

 Even if it’s small comfort to know you’re not alone, you’ll be relieved to learn there’s an end in sight to that persistent itch.

 Here’s our five-step guide to stopping your scratching in its tracks:

 First things first – do you really know why you’re itching?

 Dandruff – or seborrheic dermatitis – is one of the most common scalp problems dermatologists diagnose.

 Your scalp might feel dry and itchy, but dandruff is often caused – paradoxically – by oil glands working in overdrive.